TRIUMF-Capstone2022/richai/final_report/analysis/data_science_methods.md

 xgboost results
 ```

-As observed above, the pion efficiency drops sharply with increase in momentum beyond 35 GeV/C. Besides, muon efficiency is poor at the chosen operating point.
+As observed above in {numref}`xgb_results`, the pion efficiency drops sharply with increase in momentum beyond 35 GeV/C. Besides, muon efficiency is poor at the chosen operating point.

 Further, different xgboost models were trained and tested on different momentum bins.
 A Global xgboost model trained over 15-45 GeV/c momentum bin as well as local xgboost models were trained and evaluated.
-It was observed that the models performed poorly in higher momentum bins as shown below:
+It was observed that the models performed poorly in higher momentum bins as shown above in {numref}`ROC_xgboost`.

 ```{figure} ../images/ROC_xgboost.png
 ---